D.C. Residents Could Be Left in the Dark Without An Essential Federal Utility Assistance Program

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-Kate Guy is the Managing Director of the Geopolitics of Climate Change and the Energy Transition at Columbia University’s School of International and Public Affairs.
+Kate Guy is Senior Fellow and Managing Director of the Geopolitics of Climate Change and the Energy Transition at Columbia University’s School of International and Public Affairs.

 Prior to this role, Kate was an appointee of the Biden-Harris Administration, directing the Department of State’s diplomatic efforts and interagency policy at the intersection of climate change, national security, and foreign policy.
 She served as a Senior Advisor to Special Presidential Envoy for Climate John Kerry and to the Assistant Secretary of the Bureau of Oceans, and International Environmental and Scientific Affairs.
 She formerly was a Senior Research Fellow with the Center for Climate and Security and Deputy Director of the International Military Council on Climate and Security, where she led global research and engagement on growing global threats posed by climate change.